fanteastick/quartz-test/content/hobbies/cool things online/Game Update Notes - Civilization VII.md

 **April 3, 2025**: Update 1.1.1 – Patch 1 is now live for Nintendo Switch.
 Thank you for your patience, Switch players!

-Today, we’re rolling out a small patch that addresses a number of reported issues and aims to improve overall stability – particularly on PS4 and PS5.
+Today, we're rolling out a small patch that addresses a number of reported issues and aims to improve overall stability – particularly on PS4 and PS5.

 ## Patch Notes